-- (a) Modifying Criteria.
-The Board and the University may modify the criteria for tenure so long as UFF has been notified of the proposed changes and offered an opportunity to discuss such changes in consultation with the University President or representative.
+- (1) The performance of an employee during the entire term of tenure earning employment at FAU shall be considered in determining whether to grant tenure.
+The decision to award tenure to an employee shall be a result of meritorious performance and shall be based on established criteria specified in writing by the Board and the University.
+The decision shall take into account the annual assignments and annual performance evaluations; the needs of the department/school, college/unit, and University; the contributions of the employee to the employee's academic unit (program, department/school, college/unit); and the contributions the employee is expected to make to the institution. - (2) The University shall provide employees eligible for tenure with a copy of the criteria for tenure and the criteria shall be available in the department/school office and/or at the college/unit level. - (3) Each employee shall be apprised in writing once each year of her or his progress toward tenure.
+The appraisal shall be included as a separate component of the annual evaluation and is intended to provide assistance and counseling to candidates to help them to qualify themselves for tenure.
+The employee may request, in writing, a meeting with an administrator at the next higher level to discuss concerns regarding the tenure appraisal which were not resolved in previous discussions with the evaluator.
+The appraisals are not binding upon the University. - (4) The Board and the University may modify the University-wide criteria for tenure only after notifying UFF of the proposed changes and offering an opportunity to discuss them in consultation with the University President or representative.
 Changes in criteria shall not become effective until one (1) year following adoption of the changes, unless mutually agreed to in writing.
 The date of adoption shall be the date on which the changes are approved by the administrator at the highest level required under applicable University policies and procedures.
-Any proposal to develop or modify tenure criteria shall be available for discussion by members of the affected departments/units before adoption. - (b) Effect on Employees.
+Any proposal to develop or modify tenure criteria shall be available for discussion by members of the affected departments/units before adoption.
 The provisions of Section 9.3 are applicable to the modified criteria.
-Further, if an employee has at least three (3) years of tenure-earning credit as of the date on which the tenure criteria are adopted under Section 15.4(a), above, the employee shall be evaluated for tenure under the criteria as they existed prior to modification unless the employee notified the University at least thirty (30) days prior to commencement of the tenure consideration that he/she chooses to be evaluated under the newly-adopted criteria.
+Further, an employee with at least three (3) years of tenure-earning credit as of the date on which the tenure criteria are adopted shall be evaluated for tenure under the criteria as they existed prior to modification unless the employee notified the University at least thirty (30) days prior to commencement of the tenure consideration that he/she chooses to be evaluated under the newly-adopted criteria.